roberto314/EVA-1_Reproduction/README.md

 EVA86-2: from sources on the internet redrawn schematics of the EVA86 (not complete!)

-EVA1_v2: new version with SRAM as Textram, Arduino as mass storage and RP2040 for VGA Output.
+EVA1_v2: new version with SRAM as Graphic RAM, Arduino as mass storage and RP2040 for VGA Output.

 EVA1_Frontplatte: a drill template for the Strapubox 5003 case